-On behalf of the Whitefriars community, I welcome you to another exciting and hope-filled year.
-I would particularly like to welcome all those who are new to our College in 2020, especially our Year 7 students and their families as well as those new to other year levels.
+I would especially like to welcome all those who are new to our College in 2021, particularly our new Year 7 students and their families along with students and families new to other year levels.
 I pray that your time at Whitefriars is fulfilling and productive.

 As a Catholic school for boys in the Carmelite tradition, Whitefriars leads its students to Belong to a community which nurtures and celebrates the diverse gifts and unique contributions of each person; to Believe in a community that provides opportunities for spiritual, social, intellectual, emotional and physical growth and; to Become a community that develops ‘gentle men’ of compassion who have active and creative minds, and have the courage to act on their beliefs.
 Our expectation is that each boy takes on the abundant opportunities, values excellence and challenges himself to achieve his best.

-I look forward to meeting you and your son/s and hope and pray this year is a positive and productive one for all in the Whitefriars community.
+I look forward to meeting you and your son/s and hope and pray this year is positive and life-giving one for all in the Whitefriars community.

 “The moment our son stepped through the gates he felt he belonged to the Whitefriars community.
 The school spirit and foundations have given him the confidence to believe in himself to ultimately become the best person he can be.
 We know he will be given every opportunity to develop into a fine young man who is driven, respectful and ready for any of life’s challenges.”Heather and James Naismith – Current Parents (Year 9)